Getting Heat Into Your Home

 Install the two drain valves in the tees opposite your in-line thermometers.
 These valves are provided as a means of draining the radiant system should that ever become necessary.

-Circulator Pumps
+Circulating Pumps

-For single zone systems (i.e. one pump) always orient the circulator so that the arrow on the body of the pump is pointing upward.
+For single zone systems (i.e. one pump) always orient the circulating pump so that the arrow on the body of the pump is pointing upward.
 This way any air rising in the system is pushed up and away from the pump.
-Note: Radiant Floor Company has designed what we call “Radiant Ready” packages.
+Note: Radiant Floor Company has designed what we call “Radiant Ready” system.
 These are pre-plumbed and pre-wired single-zone plumbing assemblies mounted on a plywood board.
 Depending upon which package is needed, i.e. for an “open” or a “closed” system, only four or five solder connections are needed to complete the mechanical part of the radiant system.

 Radiant Ready "J"